of FRWG to be held on June 20, 2019

 Flow Research did in 2012 on gas flow measurement grew out of the

 interviews.
-We are now researching a new edition of this series.
-Currently,
+Since then we have completed a new edition of this series.
+Flow

 volunteer effort, and so far has no official sanction.
-However, my hope is
+However, our hope is

 that if we do succeed in coming up with a usable set of recalibration